Once you've submitted your Notice of Appeal, the council will be told about your appeal. If the council:

 - a telephone or personal hearing

-Telephone and personal hearings may take longer to arrange as they are subject to the availability of adjudicators and venues.
+Telephone and personal hearings may take longer to arrange as they are subject to the availability of Legal Members and venues.

 E-decision (online appeal decision)

-If you choose an e-decision you will get email notifications for any changes in your appeal.
+If you choose an e-decision you'll get email notifications for any changes in your appeal.

-You can sign in to the PBLTS website using the details you registered the appeal with to see what changes have been made, or to check the status of your appeal.
+You can sign in to the Transport Appeals Tribunal website using the details you registered the appeal with to see what changes have been made, or to check the status of your appeal.

 If you choose a postal decision, you'll get a written decision sent to you or you'll be asked for more evidence.

-If you wish to put in more evidence, it must be received well before the date you're given.
+If you want to put in more evidence, it must be received well before the date you're given.

 Personal or telephone hearings

-You'll tell the adjudicator about your case if you choose a personal or telephone hearing.
+You'll tell the Legal Member about your case if you choose a personal or telephone hearing.

-The adjudicator looks at the facts and evidence to decide the case at the end of the hearing.
+The Legal Member looks at the facts and evidence to decide the case at the end of the hearing.

 Personal and telephone hearings last around 30 minutes.